 Let me play it for you because it's very good.

-Mr. Speaker, you're gonna have strong feelings about this.
+Mr. Speaker, you're going to have strong feelings about this.

-We've now learned that this guy that broke into the White House, not only did he get in the door, but he knocked down a secret service agent, went into three different rooms of the White House and passed the stairs that would have gone right up to the the residence of of the Obamas.
+We've now learned that this guy that broke into the White House, not only did he get in the door, but he knocked down a Secret Service agent, went into three different rooms of the White House and passed the stairs that would have gone right up to the residence of the Obamas.

 That is extraordinarily chilling to me.

-I mean, we're talking you're talking about protecting the president of the United States of America, and it's just there's no room for error.
+I mean, you're talking about protecting the president of the United States of America, and it's just there's no room for error.

 So they've got a very difficult job.